Liminal Spaces Explained: Why Empty Places Feel So Unsettling

 What Is Often Mistaken for a Liminal Space?

-Not every empty or abandoned location counts:
+Not every empty or abandoned location counts as a liminal space.

-Psychology note: The brain reacts differently to liminal spaces versus decayed or deliberately scary environments.
+On a psychology note, the brain reacts differently to liminal spaces versus decayed or deliberately scary environments.
 True liminality triggers unease through pattern disruption, emptiness, and temporal ambiguity.

 The Psychology of Liminal Spaces